tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 expression profiles of different tissues in mouse.
 In this example the species, *Mus musculus*, is a key piece of metadata that needs to be recorded and associated with the data.
-Another key piece of metadata to make sense of the data, in this example, is the tissue.
+Another key piece of metadata to make sense of the data is the tissue.
 In other words one would need to record the tissue associated each expression profile.
 These types of metadata are called descriptive metadata.
 Without these descriptive metadata it would be impossible to draw any conclusions from the